 Adding vegetables to your breakfast is a great way to start the day and get more antioxidants and fiber.
 And when combined with perfectly poached eggs this breakfast keeps you full till lunch!

 Learning to poach an egg perfectly may take a few tries but I am going to make it super easy for you!
 I made a video tutorial so you can see exactly how it’s done.
 To see how to poach the perfect egg click here.
-Now notice a few things I did in the video that make a big difference in how your eggs come out; I used a small pot and only filled it with a couple of inches of water.
+Now, notice a few things I did in the video that make a big difference in how your eggs come out; I used a really fresh egg.
+Fresh eggs poach better, old eggs boil better, that is a fact.
+I used a small pot and only filled it with a few of inches of water.
 This keeps the egg whites from spreading out.
-Make sure you stir the water till you have a very good vortex going (if you haven’t watched the video…watch:) then GENTLY pour the eggs right in the center of the vortex.
+Make sure you stir the water until you have a very good vortex going (if you haven’t watched the video…watch:) then GENTLY pour the eggs right in the center of the vortex.
 Use 1 T distilled white vinegar in the water so your eggs aren’t shiny (aka slimy).
 Poach eggs 2-3 minutes for runny, 3 1/2 minutes for slightly runny, 4-5 minutes for cooked through (but why would anyone do that?)

 The Recipe: Breakfast Hash with Poached Eggs